Triamec/InputOutput/README.md

 **Check the respective Hardware Manual for the input and output limits at https://www.triamec.com/en/documents.html**

-*Caution: you may harm your hardware when executing sample applications without adjusting configuration values to your hardware environment.
-Please read and follow the recommendations below before executing any sample application.*

 <img src="./doc/Screenshot_InputOutput.png" width="50%" height="50%">

 ## Hardware Prerequisites